Donald Trump endorses Jim Jordan to succeed Kevin McCarthy as House speaker

 Donald Trump Endorses Jim Jordan For Speaker Of The House On Truth SocialI’m a technology reporter and founder of Paleofuture.com, a website I started in 2007 that looks at past visions of the future, from flying cars and jetpacks to utopias and dystopias.
 Paleofuture was formerly hosted at Smithsonian magazine (2011-2013) and Gizmodo (2013-2020).
 My work has appeared at BBC Future, Slate, The Verge, GOOD, Pacific Standard, The Wall Street Journal, The Atlantic, and Buzzfeed.
 Most recently, I was a senior writer at Gizmodo for ten years.
 I’ve also given talks at South by Southwest, dConstruct in Brighton, The Conference in Malmo, UCLA’s Digital Cash conference in Los Angeles, and the University of Virginia’s edUi conference.
 In 2012, I partnered with the BBC to put on an exhibit of retro-futuristic items from my personal collection in Hollywood, California.

-Donald Trump will not become House Speaker for one reason—Mary TrumpThe former president has been cited as a replacement for Kevin McCarthy following the latter's historic ousting on Tuesday night.
+Donald Trump endorses Jim Jordan to succeed Kevin McCarthy as House speakerFormer President Donald Trump is officially backing Rep. Jim Jordan of Ohio, the pugnacious House Judiciary Committee chairman and longtime Trump defender, to succeed Kevin McCarthy as House speaker

-Jim Jordan addresses possibility of Trump becoming House speakerRep.
-Jim Jordan, R-Ohio, explained why he's running to replace ousted Speaker Kevin McCarthy and weighed in on the possibility of Donald Trump taking the job.
+Former President Donald Trump endorses Jim Jordan for speakerReese Gorman covers Congress and campaigns for the Washington Examiner.
+Prior to the Washington Examiner, he covered state politics and the state legislature in Oklahoma.
+Follow him on X: reesejgorman

-Trump endorses Jim Jordan to succeed Kevin McCarthy as House speakerFormer President Donald Trump is officially backing Rep. Jim Jordan of Ohio, the pugnacious House Judiciary Committee chairman and longtime Trump defender, to succeed Kevin McCarthy as House Speaker
+Donald Trump endorses Jim Jordan to succeed Kevin McCarthy as House speakerFormer President Donald Trump is officially backing Rep. Jim Jordan of Ohio, the House Judiciary Committee chairman and longtime Trump defender, to succeed Kevin McCarthy as House speaker.